+[feels like this should be header about working with spouse]

 Chris was a natural at marketing.
 He understood how to capture people’s attention.
 Not long after Oliver was born, he’d started consulting for corporate clients in the media and sportswear industry, working in video and multimedia content creation.
 When there was something to learn—about SEO, for instance, or selling on Amazon—he’d pick up a book or spend hours in front of the computer and figure it out.
 I felt incredibly lucky and inspired to have him by my side.
 It seemed obvious that we should commit to him working for Schmidt’s full time.

 In April 2014, Chris officially joined forces with me.
 In addition to ads, he took over social media, content, the website, and media outreach.
 He became my one-man marketing and customer support team, working from a desk in our living room.
 There was no room to spare in the production space I was renting, and it was a luxury to have him at home to get a start on dinner and pick up Oliver from school.